denten-books/plain-text/3-format.md

 Formatting rules facilitate the conversion of machine-readable codes into human-readable text.
 The structure of the transformation governs the production, storage, reception, and the dissemination of the textual artifact.
-Despite its significance, formatting continues to elude the critical gaze because our very concept of form, central to literary analysis, has always drifted between vague and conflicting intuitions.
+Despite its significance, formats continues to elude the critical gaze because our very concept of form, central to literary analysis, has always drifted between several contradictory intuitions.
 The history of formalism, as I will outline it in the first part of this chapter, contains within it at least these two conflicting ideas about the nature of literary form.
 Going back to the reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said, written, or pictured.
 Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a
 formula: it signifies according to implicit rules.

 In this chapter, I would like to augment these two senses of form with a third, introducing the concept of format into the critical discourse.
-The intellectual history of form in literary theory will meet the material history of formatting in computer science in the second half of the chapter.
-A historically-grounded theoretical discussion about formalism will lead us to the formal structure at the heart of every digital document and finally to the notion of a smart document, capable of activity policing the encoded rules of
+In the process, we will observe formats develop from simple machine instructions for typographical layout to complex political directives pertaining to intellectual property rights, constraints on speech, trade agreements, surveillance, and clandestine communication.
+The intellectual history of form in literary theory, based on early twentieth century materials, will meet the material history of formatting in computer science at an early, decisive period in the development of the discipline.
+The language of formalism will allow us to perceive an important structure at the heart of every digital text.
+The chapter ends with the notion of a "smart document," an increasingly common instrument of record capable of policing its own encoded rules of reader engagement: what can be read, how, and where.
-engagement: what can be read, how, and where.
-In the process, we will observe formats develop from simple machine instructions for typographical layout to complex political directives pertaining to intellectual property rights, constraints on speech, trade agreements, secrecy, and national security.

 ### 3.1 Concrete and Universal